 Leave San Jose early in the morning, traveling by van to the pacific coast town of Quepos for lunch.
 After lunch, continue traveling to Baru where you'll stay on a pristine preserve a mile out of town.
-Hike to and spend the night in a remote rainforest jungle camp.
+Hike to and spend the night in a remote rainforest jungle camp or opt for a bird watching excursion.
 Take an optional night hike to see nocturnal animals at the peak of their activity.

 Day 3: Hike to the beach and enjoy a relaxing afternoon with your trip mates.

-Awaken to the sounds of the rainforest and hike back down to the beach after breakfast.
+Awaken to the sounds of the rainforest and take to the trees for a zip line tour of the dense canopy!
 Enjoy a relaxing afternoon visiting the butterfly enclosure, reading in a hammock under the trees, or swimming in the pool.

 Day 4: Depart Baru and head to the Osa Peninsula.

 Rise in the morning to enjoy a fresh breakfast, then depart Baru for the Osa Peninsula, our home for the next several days.
 Travel by bus to the village of Sierpe, then by boat through a mangrove channel continuing out onto the Pacific Ocean for an incredibly scenic ride along palm-lined beaches.
 Settle into your lodge before relaxing on a beautiful beach adjacent to Corcovado National Park.

 Day 5: Spend the morning snorkeling at Cano Island, then enjoy a relaxing afternoon on the beach

 Wake up early and get ready for a full day of adventure.
 Spend the morning snorkeling in the coral reef off the warm waters of Cano Island.
 This area is one of the very best places to snorkel in clear water among abundant sea life.
 In the afternoon, relax on the beach taking a dip or watching the waves.